-- · Multi-Tenant Architecture.
+• Multi-Tenant Architecture.
 Our software solutions were designed with a multi-tenant architecture.
-This architecture gives us an advantage over many disparate traditional systems which are less flexible and require longer and more costly development and upgrade cycles. - Mobile Focused.
+This architecture gives us an advantage over many disparate traditional systems, which are less flexible and require longer and more costly development and upgrade cycles.

+- Mobile Focused.
 We employ mobile-centric principles in our solution design and development.
 We believe that the increasing mobility of employees heightens the importance of access to our solutions through mobile devices, including smart phones and tablets.
 Our mobile experience provides our clients and their employees with access to our solutions through virtually any device having Internet access.
 We bring the flexibility of a secure, cloud-based solution to users without the need to access a traditional desktop or laptop computer. - Security.
 We maintain comprehensive security programs designed to ensure the security and integrity of client and employee data, protect against security threats or data breaches and prevent unauthorized access.
 We regulate and limit all access to servers and networks at our data centers.
 Our systems are monitored for irregular or suspicious activity, and we have dedicated internal staff perform security assessments for each release.
 Our systems undergo regular penetration testing and source code reviews by an independent third-party security firm.

-We host our solutions at our primary data center at our corporate headquarters in Arlington Heights, Illinois.
-We also utilize data centers at third-party facilities in Franklin Park, Illinois and Kenosha, Wisconsin for backup and disaster recovery.
-We supply the hardware infrastructure and are responsible
+We host our solutions at a third-party facility in Franklin Park, Illinois and utilize another third-party facility in Kenosha, Wisconsin for backup and disaster recovery.
+We supply the hardware infrastructure and are responsible for the ongoing maintenance of our equipment at all data center locations.